 Dim sum protocol dictates that you dispense with soy sauce which tends to mask the subtle flavors of some items.
 Instead, use Minh’s chili sauce, made on the premises, in moderation to enhance inherent flavors.
+This is a chili sauce which packs a pretty piquant punch, but it’s also quite flavorful.
+It’s better than the salsa served at many a New Mexican restaurant.
 I’ve also seen some patrons mix plum sauce and Chinese hot mustard to create a gunpowder hot and fruity sweet mix they swear enlivens the flavor of the dim sum even further.

 In the fall of 2005, Minh launched a satellite restaurant in the Chinese food starved east side of the Sandias.
 Ming’s Chinese Cuisine (12128 Highway 14 North, Cedar Crest) met with critical success from day one, but closed in 2008.
 The restaurant was smaller (only twelve tables) and had a somewhat limited menu, but it brought great Chinese food to our neighbors in the east.